t0tten/dfwm/README.md

 ### Statusbar
 * Get current time/date
 * Title updates on window change
+* Scroll through desktops when scrolling on statusbar

 ### Menu
 * A bit off - not really in the middle